tendstofortytwo/resume/README.md

 ## License

-I reserve all rights to the code in this repository except `resume.tex`.
+I reserve all rights to the code in this repository except `resume.tex` and `resume.sty`.
 Please do not copy this code without my permisssion.
 If you would like permission, feel free to email me: mail@nsood.in

-The license for `resume.tex` is in a comment header header in that file.
+The license for `resume.tex` and `resume.sty` is in a comment header header in those files.